zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance/create-compute-instance.md

 - Create a VM instance quickly and easily in Oracle Cloud Infrastructure
 - Connect to your compute instance from your Cloud Shell machine
-- Increase the swap space on your compute instance to 16GB to support an Oracle Database 19c installation
 - Configure X11 forwarding on your compute instance
-- Connect to your compute instance from your personal computer (Windows, Mac, or Linux operating system)
+- Connect to your compute instance from your personal computer (Windows or Mac)

 ### Prerequisites